uk-gov-mirror/alphagov.digitalmarketplace-runner/README.md

 ## Requirements
 You must have the following tools available in order to successfully use the DM Runner:

 * Python 3, including headers if appropriate (consider using [pyenv]), installed with `pip` and `virtualenv` packages.
 * Node v8.12.0 (consider using [Node Version Manager]), NPM 6+, and Yarn 1.13.0+ installed and available in your path.
-  * The command `nvm install && nvm use` will install and select the correct version of node for you
+  * If you have NVM the command `nvm install && nvm use` will install and select the correct version of node for you
-* [Docker CE/Docker Desktop for Mac][Docker] 18.03+ installed (if you want backing services managed for you).
+* [Docker CE/Docker Desktop for Mac][Docker] 18.03+ installed (if you want
+  backing services managed for you).
-  * By default, the Docker daemon starts with a max RAM allowance of only 2GB.
-This generally proves insufficient - you should consider raising it to around 4GB.
+  * By default, the Docker daemon starts with a max RAM allowance of only 2 GiB.
+This generally proves insufficient - you should consider raising it to around 4 GiB.

-If you are running macOS and have [Homebrew] installed then you can run `make brew` to install all these prerequisites.

 * If you want to automatically decrypt and inject credentials (requires SC clearance and AWS access):
   * You have a checkout of `digitalmarketplace-credentials` and export the `DM_CREDENTIALS_REPO` environment variable with the path to your local checkout. `DM_CREDENTIALS_REPO/sops-wrapper` must be functional (follow instructions in README).
   * After running setup, edit the `config.yml` file and change the value of `credentials->sops` to `on`.

+If you are running macOS and have [Homebrew] installed then you can run `make brew` to install all these prerequisites.
+It will also suggest you source the file `Brewfile.env` into your environment; this will make sure that the correct Python and Node versions are in your path, and also ensure that you have the correct version of Postgres available to compile the digitalmarketplace-api repo against.

 [Homebrew]: https://brew.sh
 [Node Version Manager]: https://github.com/nvm-sh/nvm